-I was born in Newark, NJ, raised in Brooklyn, NY and reside in West Orange, NJ for over 20 years.
-I’ve been creating art for as long as I can remember.
-As a young girl I watched my father paint and create works of art which inspired my curiosity.
-I was awarded a one-year scholarship to study at The Brooklyn Museum of Art which was an amazing experience.
-I went on to study media art for advertising at The School of Visual Arts in NYC which led to a career in Art Directing in one of the world's leading ad agencies, J. Walter Thompson, USA.
-I gained invaluable skills from photo shoots, working on print and TV ads for Fortune 500 accounts and from working with the best in the industry.
+Carol Black-Lemon was born in Newark, NJ, raised in Brooklyn, NY and has resided in West Orange, NJ for over 20 years.
+She has been creating art since childhood.
+As a young girl she watched her father paint and create works of art which inspired her curiosity for art.
+She was awarded a one-year scholarship to study at The Brooklyn Museum of Art which was an unforgettable experience for her.
+She went on to study media art for advertising at The School of Visual Arts in NYC which led to a career as an Art Director at one of the world's leading ad agencies, J. Walter Thompson, USA.
+She gained invaluable skills on photo shoots, working on print and TV ads for Fortune 500 accounts and from working with the best in the industry.

-I've exhibited at various art venues and galleries and have been a featured solo artist in several exhibits.
-One of my most noteworthy creations is a permanent installation, commissioned by The Africana Institute at the Essex County College in Newark, New Jersey.
+Carol has exhibited at various art venues and galleries and has been a featured solo artist in several exhibits.
+One of her most noteworthy creations is a permanent installation, commissioned by The Africana Institute at the Essex County College in Newark, New Jersey.
 Learn more

-I'm an active community artist, volunteer and member of several art organizations.
-I am Co-founder and facilitator of an artist discussion group, Creative Connection.
-I am the former Chair of the West Orange Arts Council and currently a Mayoral assigned Board member.
-My focus these days is on bringing creative and cultural awareness to my community and helping others to express their hidden creativity.
+Black-Lemon is an active community artist, volunteer and member of several art organizations.
+She is Co-founder and facilitator of an artist discussion group, Creative Connection and the former Chair of the West Orange Arts Council and currently a Mayoral assigned Board member.
+Her focus these days is on bringing creative and cultural awareness to her community and helping others to express their hidden creativity.